 I can say lots of things in praise of London but it’s weather will not be one of them!
 A city where you can have four seasons in a day and and will always rain at the most inopportune of moments!
+I can almost guarantee whether you spend four days in the city, a week in London or even longer you will see rain at least once unless you are very lucky.
 But if you are wondering “what can I do when its raining in London” fear not – rain will not ruin your trip to London so here we round up the best things to do in London on a rainy day with or without kids in tow!

 Free Things to Do in London in the Rain